-Parents must complete the Returning Student Registration for each of their children every year, to verify that the school has current address and contact information, to update each student's health information, and to provide families with information about programs and services offered by the school.
+Parents must complete the Annual Student Verification for each of their children every year, to update each student's health information, and to provide families with information about programs and services offered by the school.
 The Update is made available for completion in mid-July and should be completed by parents before the first day of school.
-Because the Update includes technology agreement forms, students will not receive school-issued technology devices until the student's parent/guardian has completed and submitted his or her Returning Student Registration.
+Because the Update includes technology agreement forms, students will not receive school-issued technology devices until the student's parent/guardian has completed and submitted his or her Annual Student Verification.
 Parents with questions about the online forms may contact their building secretary or the Welcome Center (powerschool.support@westside66.net).